11. 300-900 The Age of Queens and Empresses

 |

-The beginning of the middle or medieval era was a Middle Age for Europe, a Golden Age for the Byzantines and China.
-In most places the period went down as a harsh lesson in female leadership.
-Across the world, women rose to top positions in monarchies and empires but it was not the beginning of a trend– their successors tried to cover up the legacies of power held by these incredible Queens and Empresses, which tells us a great deal about these societies and the space they allowed for women at least in retrospect
+The medieval era Europe proved to be a Golden Age for the Byzantines and China.
+In most places, events of the time served as harsh lessons in female leadership.
+Across the world, women rose to top positions in monarchies and empires but their successors tried to cover up the legacies of power held by these incredible Queens and Empresses, which tells us a great deal about these societies and the space they allowed for women at least in retrospect.

-Byzantine Empire: With the collapse of the western Roman empire, the eastern Roman empire or Byzantium grew into a Golden Age.
-For women this is a period of transition from pagan to Christian theology, a transition from diverse deities that included the feminine to the acceptance of an all male God.
-Women had been instrumental in the spreading of Christianity and many became martyrs in the quest to spread the gospel.
+With the collapse of the western Roman empire, the eastern Roman empire or Byzantium experienced a Golden Age.
+For women, this was a period of transition from pagan to Christian theology, a transition from diverse deities that included the feminine, to the acceptance of an all male God.
+Women had been instrumental in the spreading of Christianity, and many became martyrs in the quest to spread the gospel.
 Despite the instrumental role of women, the spread of Christianity ultimately led to further subordination as the patriarchal governing structures adopted it.

-Byzantine Empire: With the collapse of the western Roman empire, the eastern Roman empire or Byzantium grew into a Golden Age.
-For women this is a period of transition from pagan to Christian theology, a transition from diverse deities that included the feminine to the acceptance of an all male God.
-Women had been instrumental in the spreading of Christianity and many became martyrs in the quest to spread the gospel.
+With the collapse of the western Roman empire, the eastern Roman empire or Byzantium experienced a Golden Age.
+For women, this was a period of transition from pagan to Christian theology, a transition from diverse deities that included the feminine, to the acceptance of an all male God.
+Women had been instrumental in the spreading of Christianity, and many became martyrs in the quest to spread the gospel.
 Despite the instrumental role of women, the spread of Christianity ultimately led to further subordination as the patriarchal governing structures adopted it.

-When most people think of Byzantium they probably remember Constantine the first.
-He was tolerant of all religions within the empire and eventually worshiped Christianity to some extent.
-His so-called conversion ended the long persecution of Christians and began the process of clamping down on pagan practices.
+Constantine was tolerant of all religions in the empire and eventually accepted Christianity to some extent.
+His conversion ended the long persecution of Christians and began the process of repressing pagan practices.
 The altar to the Goddess of Victory was removed from the Senate House.
 But pagans still existed and led throughout the Empire.
-Byzantium was importantly inclusive as the empire was vast and expansive.
+Byzantium was importantly inclusive, as the empire was vast and expansive.
 People of different ethnicities, backgrounds, and cultures thrived within the empire.
 Even its definition of gender was less restrictive and binary.
 Mary of Egypt, considered a saint in the eastern orthodox Christian tradition, achieved Sainthood after she gave up prostitution for a pious life in the desert.
 She cut her hair and impersonated a man.
 She is depicted in Byzantine art as masculine, with short hair and no curves.
 Notably different from depictions of the feminine Virgin Mary for example.
-This was a common trope of the era: women could attain holiness and male-like virtue by transcending the limitations of her sex.
+This was a common trope of the era: women could attain holiness and male-like virtue by transcending the limitations of their sex.

 It is in this context that female leaders rose to power in Byzantium, although none ruled the empire out right, but rather as a consort to the emperor.
 Most of the wives of the emperors are known and recorded in history, but several Byzantine empresses are notable for interesting reasons.

-Helena was the mother to Constantine the Great.
+Helena was the mother of Constantine the Great.
 Her origins were likely humble.
 She may have even been a prostitute, because she later became a concubine to Constantius (Constantine’s father).
-She disappears from the historic record for a bit and reemerges when her son becomes emperor and in 306 CE, Helena moved to his court.
+She briefly disappears from the historic record and reemerges when her son becomes emperor.
+In 306 CE, Helena moved to his court.
 Constantine elevated her to Augusta, which means that she was considered an empress and a holy person.

 It is in this context that female leaders rose to power in Byzantium, although none ruled the empire out right, but rather as a consort to the emperor.
 Most of the wives of the emperors are known and recorded in history, but several Byzantine empresses are notable for interesting reasons.